hukm/PhyMqtt/README.md

 # PhyMqtt
-MQTT Broker in Phyton to connect to IBM IoT organization This project will allow you to pubsub to IoT organization to receive and send messages to device
+MQTT Broker in Phyton to connect to IBM IoT organization This project will allow you to receive and send messages to device Paho MQTT library is used